Sign up for our newsletter

 How WOTR Operates

-WOTR has been working with rural communities in India for about 3 decades now.
-It has touched the lives of over 4.07 million people across 4,152 villages in India and included participants from 63 countries in training and exposure programmes.
+WOTR has been working with rural communities in India for 3 decades now.
+Together with its partners, It has touched the lives of over 6.93 million across 7124 villages in 10 states of India – Maharashtra, Telangana, Andhra Pradesh, Madhya Pradesh, Jharkhand, Odisha, Rajasthan, Chhattisgarh, Bihar and Karnataka.
+It has included participants from 63 countries in training and exposure programmes.

 increase in agriculture productivity